Locobuzz ceo explains why healthcare thrives during covid on a saas platform

 - How do you feel Indian brands can use AI technology to build this level of trust where the agenda is beyond just marketing or marketing activities?

-Use a little of your marketing budgets in customer experience and watch the magic it can create.
+Use a little of your marketing budget in customer experience and watch the magic it can create.

 - Do you think people will place blind trust when it comes to a competitive market like SaaS platforms, especially in India?